-#2.
-Decide What Organic Foods You Need
+2. Decide What You Need

 Even if something is labeled organic but processed, it won’t be much healthier.
 A better option would be to stop buying these items or make them a special treat you eat once in a while.

-#3.
-Purchase In-Season
+3. Purchase In-Season

 Another tip for people on a tight budget who want to save money is to buy organic food that is in season.

-Buying organic fruits such as peaches in the summer will be much more affordable because fewer resources are needed to keep the produce thriving.
+Buying organic fruits, such as peaches, in the summer will be much more affordable because fewer resources are needed to keep the produce thriving.
 For example, peaches thrive in warm weather and full sunlight.
 Growing them in the winter will require artificial heat and sun, which can be a substantial additional cost.

-Many experts suggest that if you love a particular type of food or organic item, you can always buy a lot of it and then save it for another season via freezing, pickling, or drying it out.
+If you love a particular type of food or organic item, you can always buy a lot of it and then save it for another season via freezing, pickling, or drying it out.

-More consumers can afford organic food when they opt for frozen fruits and vegetables, which studies have shown have similar nutritional values.
+More consumers can afford organic food when they opt for frozen fruits and vegetables, which studies have shown to have similar nutritional values.

-#5.
-Check Out Local Farmers
+5. Check Out Local Farmers

-While it may not be as cheap as a grocery store, farmer’s markets support your neighborhood farmers and will have a greater variety of organic food.
+While they may not be as cheap as a grocery store, farmer’s markets support your neighborhood farmers, and they will have a greater variety of organic food.
 However, just because you are buying locally, don’t assume the food is organic.

-#6.
-Join A CSA
+6. Join a CSA